Hapaxia/SelbaWard/changelogs/ConsoleScreen.md

 # Console Screen Change Log
 All notable changes to this project will be documented in this file.

+## [1.4.0] - 2016-03-29
+### Added
+- Character mapping.
+Printed characters can now be mapped to any cell value
+- Reading.
+Retrieves a string from consecutive cells.
+Can use cursor or read directly
+- Texture offset.
+A sub-texture can now be used

+### Fixed
+- Colour commands now processed for every cell individually in paintAt()

 ## [1.3.1] - 2016-03-28
 ### Fixed
 - Colour commands now functions correctly when using printStretchedAt() ([#5])